-Qualifications

-The qualified candidate should have received a master's or doctoral degree in one of the relevant fields, or be currently pursuing one of the degrees and will reach completion by July 2024.
-Degree must have been within five years of the appointment start date.
+Qualifications The qualified candidate should have received a master's degree in one of the relevant field.
+Degree must have been within the past five years.

-Preferred skills:
+Preferred skills

-- Knowledge or experience regarding public health, program implementation, technical assistance, drug overdose prevention or a related area - Experience or knowledge of harm reduction principles - Experience or knowledge of public health emergency preparedness and response - Strong organizational skills - Evidence of scientific productivity exemplified by scientific presentations and publications - Ability to collaborate with other scientific and professional staff as well as non-traditional public health partners, such as law enforcement personnel.
+- · Knowledge or experience regarding public health, program implementation, technical assistance, drug overdose prevention or a related area - · Experience or knowledge of harm reduction principles - · Experience or knowledge of public health emergency preparedness and response - Strong organizational skills - · Evidence of scientific productivity exemplified by scientific presentations and publications - Ability to collaborate with other scientific and professional staff as well as non-traditional public health partners, such as law enforcement personnel.